Perfectly generated $t$-structures for algebraic spaces: Introduction

+An important feature of \Cref{thm:stacky_DB} is that using only the affine results of \cite{Hrbek:2020}, we can go directly to algebraic stacks without any dependence on \cite{Dubey/Sahoo:2023}.
+Furthermore, even for quasi-compact quasi-separated schemes, no such classification has been made.

-The condition for a Thomason filtration to be `supported by perfects' is defined in \Cref{def:graded_filtration}.
-As a first step towards \Cref{introthm:stacky_DB}, we show for an affine scheme that every Thomason filtration is supported by perfects.
-Then we establish auxiliary result (see \Cref{prop:pullback_t_exactness}).
+As a first step towards \Cref{thm:stacky_DB}, we show for an affine scheme that every Thomason filtration is supported by perfects.
+Then we establish an auxiliary result (see \Cref{lem:pullback_t_exactness}).
 It allows us to better understand such $t$-structures by passing to an affine scheme that is a smooth cover of the algebraic stack.
-This immediately enables us to bootstrap the classification known in the affine setting thanks to Hrbek \cite{Hrbek:2020}.
+This immediately enables us to bootstrap the classification known in the affine setting.